preesm/preesm.github.io/_docs/03-buildpreesm.md

 ## Known Issues

 *   **I followed all steps but there are compilation errors**: The Eclipse PDE framework has a know issue when resolving project dependencies.
 See [this issue](https://github.com/preesm/preesm/issues/116) for a workaround.
 *   **Building with Maven 3.6.1 fails**: Maven version 3.6.1 breaks P2 repository dependency resolution.
-See See [this issue](https://github.com/preesm/preesm/issues/235) for a workaround.
+See [this issue](https://github.com/preesm/preesm/issues/235) for a workaround.